Falls are one of the major health concerns among the elderly.

 - When choosing residential care, leveraging assistive technology can give you groundbreaking advantages for fall prevention.

-Wearable medical alert systems, for example, will give seniors and carers the much-needed peace of mind.
+Wearable Data from the medical alert systems, for example, will give seniors and carers the much-needed peace of mind.
 The same can be said for environmental sensors, live video surveillance systems, and smart home devices that allow elders to control household appliances.

 What to Do After a Fall